Looking for Merci

 “You too, baby, now move on over you ain’t seasoning that flour right,” she laughed and winked.
 “Merci about to pull around the back, she got a few bags to bring in that I made for the leaders.
 Will you go out there and help her?”

 It wasn’t a question.
-I moved immediately to wash up in the sink, shivering from the cold sweat down my back.
+Whitney moved immediately to wash up in the sink, shivering from the cold sweat down her back.
+She could hear my mama close the big fridge door behind me.

-I could hear my mama close the big fridge door behind me.
-“Maybe Merci can help you with your lil problem, Whit.”
+“Maybe Merci can help you with your lil problem, Whit,” Mama quipped.

-I whipped around, getting water all over the floor.
+Whitney whipped around, getting water all over the floor.
 Miss Jefferies cut her eyes with a mischievous I’m not listening but I am listening grin.
 Mama dropped blocks of cold butter on the counter.
-“She been with the lesbians longer than you.
-Maybe she can help you find a lil girlfriend.”

-Miss Jefferies, who was definitely not listening, chimed in.
 “Lord, I don’t know.
 You know she left that wife of hers.
 They was married so long I don’t know if Merci even know what a date is.
 Talking about she dating herself now.”

 Mama slapped both hands on the counter.
 “Just the blind leading the blind!”
 Mama and Miss Jefferies cackled until they wheezed.

 “Ma!”
-I fussed, drying my hands.
+WhitneyI fussed, drying my hands.

 “Anyway, Ada, like I told my baby.
 People talked about me because I wasn’t married when I had my baby.
 I never want to make nobody else feel that way about nothing.
 There’s plenty of mess you could of gotten into, and that was the least of my worries,” Mama stood proudly with both hands on her hips.

-“Anyway, I know plenty of the lesbians,” She said, waving her hands around.
+“Anyway, I know plenty of the lesbians,” she said, waving her hands around.
 “The cashier at the Kroger?
 Lesbian.
 The lil girl with the funny nose ring looking like a bull that work on my floor now?
 MMhmm.
 Lesbian.
 And I love them.
 I really do.
 And I love you.”

 Merci pulled up on the grass about 10 minutes later.
-Her braids were still blonde, and a few pink ones were thrown in for flare.
+Her braids were still long, and a few pink ones were thrown in for flare.
 The music coming from the car was low jazz, but she fussed and argued with an invisible person while picking at the big ruffles on her shirt.
-I watched her sort through her anxiety from a safe distance, then finally knocked on the window.
+Whitney watched her sort through her anxiety from a safe distance, then finally knocked on the window.

 Merci jumped.
-She studied my face briefly, then hopped out of the small black car with an attitude.
-I expected nothing less.
-“You the welcoming committee?” she rolled her eyes.
+She studied her face briefly, then hopped out of the small black car with an attitude.
+Whitney expected nothing less.

 “Your mama said it was a few bags!”